ooni/ooni.org/content/post/2025-probe-security-without-identification/index.md

 {{<figure src="images/backend.png" class="text-center"  width="50%">}}

 Ideally, we would like to step in and establish some trust in the data being submitted.
-Specifically, we aim to establish trust during the `CheckIn(ProbeMeta)` and the `upload(Measurements)` flows, and stop faulty (or evil) probes without changing the round complexity or putting a burden on the user or the server.
+Specifically, we aim to establish trust during the `checkIn(ProbeMeta)` and the `upload(Measurements)` flows, and stop faulty (or evil) probes without changing the round complexity or putting a burden on the user or the server.

 In summary, we are looking for an anonymous authentication system that: